 - 1. Plug- in the power connector and switch the module to ON - 2.
-Power up the module by the control panel or remote - 3.
+Power up the module by the control panel or remote, Blue LED goes on - 3.
 Start the pc program, Hypex filter design - 4.
-Plug-in the USB cable (assumed that you've already installed the software as described in chapter "Software installation") - 5.
-Wait for automatic connection, a popup is displayed as in Figure 7.
-If connection is not automatic the press the "connect" button.
+Plug-in the USB cable (assumed that you've already installed the software as described in the Software Installation chapter) - 5.
+Wait for automatic connection, a popup is displayed as in Figure 8.
+If the software doesn't connect automatically press the "connect" button.
 If there is no response there is a problem with the USB connection or your operating system that can not detect the USB device - 6.
-Set the system to the desired setup, for this example 2-channel where the master represents the Left speaker
+Set the system to the desired setup, for this example a 2-channel where the master represents the Left speaker